jonnonz1/nz-statute-book/acts/public/1999/personal-property-securities-act-1999.md

 **Disposal of collateral on default**

 ### 109 Secured party may take possession of and sell collateral
-(1) A secured party with priority over all other secured parties may take possession of and sell collateral when— (a) The debtor is in default under the security agreement; or (b) The collateral is at risk.
+(1) A secured party may take possession of and sell collateral when— (a) The debtor is in default under the security agreement; or (b) The collateral is at risk.
 (2) In subsection (1), collateral is at risk if the secured party has reasonable grounds to believe that the collateral has been or will be destroyed, damaged, endangered, disassembled, removed, concealed, sold, or otherwise disposed of contrary to the provisions of the security agreement.